hardin253874/colleague-agent/README.md

 The user installs the Agent Package by copying its contents into their project's `.claude/` folder and restarting Claude Code.
 The colleague becomes available as an agent type.

-When the user says "Ask Oleg to review this PR" or dispatches `Agent({ subagent_type: 'oleg', prompt: 'Review this PR' })`:
+When the user says "Ask Donald to review this PR" or dispatches `Agent({ subagent_type: 'Donald', prompt: 'Review this PR' })`:

 ```
-1. Claude loads agents/oleg.md
+1. Claude loads agents/donald.md
-   → adopts the persona (Oleg's voice, personality, Layer 0 rules)
+   → adopts the persona (Donald's voice, personality, Layer 0 rules)

 2. Claude sees the task is "review a PR"
    → matches it to the "Code Review" capability in the agent file